Holy Name of Jesus Church (Redlands, California): Saint Mary's

-The north Redlands Parish location was founded by the Mexican-American community.
-Mostly by not feeling welcomed at Sacred Heart.
-They built their own chapel called Our Lady of Mercy Catholic Parish in the orange groves of north Redlands in January 1938.
-A mostly Hispanic neighborhood.
-The church female "Doñas" raised funds to construct a larger church.
+A new Redlands parish was founded by the Mexican-American community residing in the north area of Redlands in 1920, mostly by not feeling welcomed at Sacred Heart parish.
+Monsignor Thomas Fitzgerald purchased land in the surrounding orange groves.
+They constructed a small chapel and named it Our Lady of Mercy Catholic Parish.
+The church female elders, aka "Doñas" raised funds to construct a new larger church by 1938.
 Selling "Conchas and tamales" to raise funds.
 The current church was built and renamed St. Mary's in 1941, then physically moved from Calhoun St. to its current location on Columbia Street in 1986.
 Built in Mission Revival architecture.

-Carmelites
+Friars and Nuns

-The Discalced Carmelite Friars of the California-Arizona Province established a retreat campus in 1952, The Carmelo Retreat House.
+The Discalced Carmelite Friars of the California-Arizona Province established a retreat campus in Redlands in 1952, The Carmelo Retreat House.
 Located adjacent to Ford Street Park.

+The Sisters of Mercy lived at the historic Burrage Mansion from 1934 to 1974.
+The estate served as a convent for the Catholic order of missionary nuns known as the Victory Noll Sisters.
+As of 2026, the nuns currently remain in Redlands in a home adjacent the Carmelites retreat property.